btovee/SoldPropertyPrice/README.md

 ## Solution

 - Frontend:
+    - Angular view and calling API.
-    - Angular with chartJs for drawing a scatter plot of the X and Y coordinates.
+    - chartJs for drawing a scatter plot of the coordinates.
 - Backend:
     - NodeJs with express, calculating the groups and returning a JSON response.